-Injuries that occur as a result of participating in the 2022 Games must be reported to the Sports Coordinator as soon as possible and recorded using a specific ‘Injury/Incidence Report’ form.
+Injuries that occur as a result of participating in the 2023 Games must be reported to the Sports Co-ordinator as soon as possible and recorded using a specific ‘Injury/Incidence Report’ form.

 All competitors should be in a healthy physical condition and ready for competition to maximise enjoyment and to minimise personal injury.
 If unsure, or competing in strenuous competition, please consult your physician before commencing competition.

 Appeals and Protests by competitors shall be made in the first instance to the Sports Coordinator of their event.
 The Sports Coordinator has total control over the running of their event on the